chromeos/video-decode-encode-demo/README.md

 ### Notes/Caveats
  * Because decoding is done to a `SurfaceTexture`, the preview and export renders must take into the transform matrix of the `SurfaceTexture`, see [getTransformMatrix documentation](https://developer.android.com/reference/android/graphics/SurfaceTexture#getTransformMatrix(float%5B%5D)).
  Failure to do so will result in an "almost" correct image for 1080p media.
-There will be an 8px "smeared" line of pixels due to 16-bit alignment requirements.
+However, there will be an 8px "smeared" line of pixels due to 16-bit alignment requirements.
  * Many devices produce variable rate media.
-It is important to track the presentation time for each frame from the decoding step while the frame is being copied and passed from surface to surface, otherwise the media will be played/encoded at the incorrect rate, with slow downs and speed ups.
+It is important to track the presentation time for each frame from the decoding step while the frame is being copied and passed from surface to surface - which do not intrinsically track this information - otherwise the media will be played/encoded at the incorrect rate, with slow-downs and speed-ups.
- Presentation times are stored in the `FrameLedger`.
+ Presentation times in the demo are stored in the `FrameLedger`.
- * Because the demo decodes as fast as possible, the preview will not take into account variable rate media and just show the frames as they come.
+ * Because the demo decodes as fast as possible, the preview will not take into account variable rate media and just show the frames as fast as they are decoded/rendered.
  * Currently, the demo assumes that frames received from the renderer will be fed into and exit the encoder in the same order.
-Technically, this manifests in using a monotonic integer to count frames in the `encodeLedger` which requires the frame number (1, 2, 3, 4...) and the correct presentation time.
+Technically, this manifests into using a monotonic integer to count frames in the `encodeLedger` which requires the frame number (1, 2, 3, 4...) and the correct presentation time.
 Possibly a 3rd ledger should be made to record the surface time the frame entered the encoder and correlate that with the frame number for which it entered the encoder.
  Pratically, this does not appear to be necessary.
- * This has only been tested on a handful of devices
+ * This has only been tested on a handful of phones and chromebooks.
- * Use this code at your own risk, it is intended for proof-of-concept and reference only
+ * Use this code at your own risk, it is intended as a proof-of-concept and for reference only.
- * 4 - 1080p mp4 files from a Pixel 4 phone are included for testing in the raw directory
+ * 4 - 1080p mp4 files from a Pixel 4 phone are included for testing in the raw directory.
- * Encoded files are found in the sdcard/Android/data/dev.hadrosaur.videodecodeencodedemo directory
+ * Encoded files are found in the sdcard/Android/data/dev.hadrosaur.videodecodeencodedemo directory.
  * Much logging code is intentionally left in the code.
 Uncommenting "mainActivity.updateLog" lines will add logging to the in-app log area as well as the logcat messages.